Jefferies (JEF) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the investment banking and capital markets company had gained 12.95% over the past month.
-This has outpaced the Finance sector's gain of 6.24% and the S&P 500's gain of 4.75% in that time.
+Coming into today, shares of the investment banking and capital markets company had gained 4.61% in the past month.
+In that same time, the Finance sector gained 4.46%, while the S&P 500 gained 5.64%.

-Jefferies will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Jefferies as it approaches its next earnings release.
 On that day, Jefferies is projected to report earnings of $0.64 per share, which would represent a year-over-year decline of 48.39%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.2 billion, down 30.94% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.2 billion, down 30.94% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $3.40 per share and revenue of $5.26 billion, which would represent changes of +0.89% and -13.2%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Jefferies.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for Jefferies should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.45% lower.
+Within the past 30 days, our consensus EPS projection has moved 0.59% lower.
 Jefferies is holding a Zacks Rank of #4 (Sell) right now.

-In terms of valuation, Jefferies is currently trading at a Forward P/E ratio of 11.4.
-This represents a premium compared to its industry's average Forward P/E of 9.19.
+In terms of valuation, Jefferies is currently trading at a Forward P/E ratio of 11.63.
+This valuation marks a premium compared to its industry's average Forward P/E of 9.86.

 The Financial - Miscellaneous Services industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 102, putting it in the top 41% of all 250+ industries.
+This group has a Zacks Industry Rank of 154, putting it in the bottom 39% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report